Nessrine88/Awesome.Books.github.io/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Acknowledgements <a name="acknowledgements"></a>
-We would like to express our gratitude to Microverse online school.
+We would like to express our gratitude to Microverse online school and our coding partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>